datanav/docs/configuration-sources-http.rst

 The JSON Push protocol is described in additional detail in the :doc:`JSON Push Protocol <json-push>` document.
-The serialisation of entities as `JSON <https://en.wikipedia.org/wiki/JSON>`_ is described in more detail :doc:`here
+The serialisation of entities as `JSON <https://en.wikipedia.org/wiki/JSON>`_ is described in more detail :ref:`here
-<entitymodel>`.
+<entity-data-model>`.
 Both individual entities and lists of entities can be
 posted.
 This endpoint is compatible with :ref:`The JSON push sink
 <json_sink>`.